Aariz-Ahmad/Youtube-splice-Looper/README.md

 loaded in the page.

-If you manually scrub past the end point on purpose (skipping ahead), it won't fight you — the loop only triggers on natural forward playback crossing the boundary, not on a manual seek.
+If you manually scrub past the end point on purpose (skipping ahead), it won't fight you- the loop only triggers on natural forward playback crossing the boundary, not on a manual seek.

 The parts most likely to break on a future YouTube redesign: the button and the two handles both depend on YouTube's internal CSS class names (`.ytp-right-controls`, `.ytp-progress-bar-container`), which aren't a published API.
-If that happens, the button/handles may stop appearing even though the underlying loop logic in `content.js` is untouched — it's a matter of updating those two selectors to whatever YouTube renamed them to.
+If that happens, the button/handles may stop appearing even though the underlying loop logic in `content.js` is untouched- it's a matter of updating those two selectors to whatever YouTube renamed them to.

 ## Permissions